Built ca: 1898 for Moses Foster

 Edwin F Vose was a local physician and politician.
 He seems to have made an effort that was well-meant but, as we shall see, was too little and it was all far too late.

 On May 25th, Minnie died of ‘chronic nephritis‘.

 On June 9th, Frank died of unknown causes.

 They were buried in Belfast.

 Frank’s nephew Albert inherited the property as the next living relative.
 He was a Belfast resident and does not appear to have occupied the home.
 A city directory for 1910 has the house listed as ‘vacant’ and all of the 11 mortgages he took against the property, all from Belfast National Bank, gave his residence in said town.
 Albert sold the house to Amanda Oliver of Calais Maine in 1917.

 What’s with the balustrade?
-The overly colonial style of said balustrade is apropo of nothing on the exterior.
-Placed above the well proportioned, if a bit overscale, greek key of the frieze and you have one serious mash up.
+The overly colonial style of said balustrade is apropos of nothing on the exterior.
+Placed above the well proportioned, if a bit overscale, greek key of the frieze and you have one serious mash-up.

 As noted, Amanda Oliver was a resident of Calais and does not appear to have lived in the house but her sister Annie and her husband Fred did.
 When Amanda died in 1925, she passed it to Annie and Fred.
 They sold it in 1930 to Edwina E Mower.

-Rose and Joseph Capello divorced sometime after 1943 and Rose married a local physician, William Tetreau, in 1957.
+Joseph Cappello died in 1951 and Rose married a local physician, William Tetreau, in 1957.
 She retained ownership of 144 Spring Street until 1972 although it’s unclear if or when she lived in the house.
 There were a mere 3 owners, all absentee, in the next 43 years with the last 28 of them in one family.
 The current owners, who purchased it in 2015, are an adjunct professor of writing and a music producer.
 The building is classified as a 2 family.